 Having a pool with a high salt content (over 4,500 ppm) will result in problems with your chlorinator and any other metallic elements in the pool.
 Saltwater generator manufacturers have a range in which the generator properly works within.

-So, when the salinity level is outside that range, it’ll stop producing chlorine efficiently.
-Your control panel may switch on a warning light.
+So, when the salinity level is outside that range, chlorinator will stop producing chlorine efficiently.
+Which means the free chlorine could be low, and total chlorine is high.
+Your control panel may also switch on a warning light.

 See this article here for an explanation of the warning lights on your saltwater chlorine generator control panel.